 Our LLM in Law provides a challenging legal education.
 It is flexible and allows you to explore your own interests whilst developing an advanced knowledge of the principles of law.

-This course is one of four taught law courses (LLM) we offer and is suitable for graduates of any background.
+This course is one of three taught law courses (LLM) we offer and is suitable for graduates of any background.
 It offers the flexibility to create your own bespoke curriculum to match your legal interests and career aspirations.

 It will give you the knowledge, insights and analytical skills to enhance your career in practice, business or academia.
 If you are pursuing another career path, it will enhance your understanding of law and its impact on society.

 You can choose from a wide range of optional modules to complement your core studies, including:

 In addition, you can also choose from a range of our other master's modules, with the permission of the Degree Programme Director.

 Through our Legal Simulation module you will work in small teams and be presented with a realistic scenario.
 You will be introduced to a variety of practically-focused legal skills, including: